The jury trial for Casella's second lawsuit is scheduled for September, 2025

 July 24, 2023 Casella Mailer To Dalton Residents: Link

-(Casella not submitting permits until after the Hardwick, MA town meeting?)
+(Casella not submitting permit apps until after the Hardwick, MA town meeting?)

 October, 2023 SFL/FLA/NCABC Joint Press Release: